What you can learn from your Email Campaign Reports?

 You can study when your customers are opening your emails.
 Schedule sending your emails based on when most people open them.
 Once you hit on a time that works well, be consistent so your customers will expect to receive emails from you at that time.
 Create a time slot expectation when a new customer signs into your email subscription.

 Working on campaigns through email reports is a continuous learning process as email analytics have new revelations each time you study them.
-Know more about Juvlon’s Email Reports and Analysis offerings here.
+Know more about Juvlon’s email campaign reports and analysis offerings here.